alanszlosek/dbFacile/readme.markdown

 Note: As used above, all values present in the associative arrays will be escaped and quoted.

-If you need more control over your where clause, use a combination of a string and parameters:
+If you need more control over your where clause, use alternating strings and parameters:

     $set_data = array('name' => 'John');
     $id = 3;